 - Constant Contact offers a 60 day free trial period in which you can email up to 100 contacts, but it’s unlimited as to the number of emails you can send.

-- You can receive 15% off your Constant Contact account if you prepay for 6 months or a year in advance.
+- You can receive 10% off your Constant Contact account if you prepay for 6 months in advance, or 15% off for a year in advance.

-- Nonprofits get double the incentive to prepay, with a 30% prepayment discount.
+- Nonprofits get double the incentive to prepay, with a 20% prepayment discount for 6 months and a 30% prepayment discount for annual payments.

 Pricing Winner= MailChimp.